 Travelling to Norway by Ferry

 The Hull to Rotterdam route features overnight crossings similar to our Hull to Zeebrugge service.
-Your ticket will include a comfortable cabin and the ships boast a range of dining and entertainment options, including two cinema screens and a casino.
+Your ticket will include a comfortable cabin.
+The ships boast a range of dining and entertainment options, including two cinema screens and a casino.
 You’ll then disembark in Rotterdam which offers excellent road links to Germany, Denmark, Sweden before reaching Norway.

 From Amsterdam, you will follow a similar route as if arriving in Rotterdam.
 You will take a scenic drive through Holland, into Germany, Denmark, Sweden and then onto Norway.